Laura6826/pands-weekly-tasks/README.md

   - An **else** conditional statement was then used, to call forward the function created and apply it to the input data.
 Finally, the output was printed, to include each digit generated through out the process, hence generating the collatz sequence for the originally entered digit.

+**When run:**

+- The user will be prompted: .
+  - Please enter a positive integer: 6

+- The program will print:
+  - xThe Collatz sequence is [6, 3, 10, 5, 16, 8, 4, 2, 1]

 **Associated Code:**

 ```ruby